Business Credit vs Personal Credit: Differences, Tips, Mistakes to Avoid

 Apply for and use a business credit card

 Pay business expenses with this card, not with your own personal card.
-This not only makes tracking expenses much easier, it helps you build credit for the business as you use and pay off the card.
-If you can’t qualify for a business card immediately, start with a secured card, which is backed by money you put in account to guarantee you’ll pay.
+This not only makes tracking expenses much easier, but it helps you build credit for the business as you use and pay off the card.
+If you can’t qualify for a business card immediately, start with a secured card, which is backed by money you put in the account to guarantee you’ll pay.

 Ask for credit terms from your vendors

-Apply for a very small loan
+Apply for a small loan

 Register with the business credit bureaus